VincentZyrellDelaCruz/PyqtProject/README.md

 # README

 ## IMPORTANT NOTE!
-If there's some error when requesting an api call to ytmusicapi, rerun the program just in case.
+- If there's some error when requesting an api call to ytmusicapi, rerun the program just in case.
+- Due to fetching and extracting music file from youtube, the program can be laggy and buggy.

 ## REQUIRED INSTALL: